Heat Pump vs Combi Boiler: Key Differences

 Combi Boiler

 Replacing a combi boiler with a heat pump tends to cost more than replacing a system boiler, because you need to add a hot water cylinder and potentially reroute pipework.
-This adds £1,000 to £2,000 to the installation compared to a property that already has a cylinder.
+This adds £1,000 to £2,000 to the installation.
+For full pricing detail, see our heat pump cost guide.

 Running Costs